leemcalilly/supply_side/README.md

 # Tests Needed

-* test for signup failure and login failure
+* Tests for the product create process

 # New features